klojang4j/klojang-templates/README.md

 ### Inline Templates

-Inline templates, as the name suggests, are defined within the parent template itself.
+Inline templates are defined within the parent template itself.
 Here is an example of a template (company-overview), which contains an inline template (companies), which itself contains an inline template (departments), which also contains an inline template (employees).
 For clarity's sake, this is a non-HTML template.

 #### /views/company-overview.txt:
 ```
 This is an overview of our customers:
    ~%%begin:companies%
        Name .......: ~%name%
        Profits ....: ~%profits%
        Departments:
        ~%%begin:departments%
            Name .......: ~%name%
            Manager ....: ~%manager%
            Employees:
                ~%%begin:employees%
                    First name ....: ~%firstName%
                    Last name .....: ~%lastName%
                    Birth date ....: ~%birthDate%
                ~%%end:employees%
       ~%%end:departments%
    ~%%end:companies%
 Not bad, ey!
 ```